 In the meantime, you can always stay up-to-date on Portugal Immigration Policy 2023 and the latest updates by visiting the Portugal Immigration and Border Service website (SEF).

-Frequently Asked Questions about the Portugal Golden Visa Changes
+Frequently Asked Questions About Portugal Golden Visa

 Is the Portugal Golden Visa still available?

-Is the Portugal Golden Visa ending?
+How is the Portugal Golden Visa changing?

 Can you still get a Golden Visa in Portugal?